 Many legal issues need to be considered when creating or amending an existing will, trust, or estate.
 In order to help our clients choose the approach they want to take with their will or trust, we often ask people to ask themselves important questions:

-We can help you answer all these questions and many more.
+Our trust lawyers can help you answer all these questions and many more.
 We have the knowledge and experience you need to ensure your goals and wishes are respected now and for future generations.

 A typical estate plan includes: